cmccammon/Scary_Monster_chat/README.md

 - Chris McCammon

 ##Gems used
-- Moment -js rails for time fomat styling
+- Moment -js rails for time format styling
 - Faker for seed creation
 - Materialize-sass for design elements
 - bcrypt for password security